-In 2015, Canfor and Canfor Pulp companies once again were among BC Business top 100 companies in BC – Canfor placed #14 and Canfor Pulp #45.
-We also made the list of BC's top employers for 2015 for encouraging employees to balance their work and personal life, and for providing learning opportunities and retirement assistance planning, among other things.
+In 2016, Canfor and Canfor Pulp companies once again were among BC Business top 100 companies in BC ranked by revenue – Canfor placed #11 and Canfor Pulp #41.
+Canfor also made the list of BC's top employers for 2016 for encouraging lifelong learning and helping employees plan for life after work, among other things.

 Canfor and Canfor Pulp are committed to research and development related to forest management, fibre analysis, manufacturing processes, quality control, and product and building systems development.
 We are active members of key industry research and development organizations, and maintain connections to developments in industry research and technical information through our relationships with various associations, universities, research institutes, suppliers and customers.
 Canfor Pulp operates a dedicated open innovation centre in Vancouver.